Tariq1981/Data_Engineering_Capstone/README.md

        - Price: Price of the app on google app store.
        - Currency_Type_Id: Foreign key to the table Currency_Type.
        - Siz_In_MB: Disk Size of the app in megabytes.
-       - Min_OS_Version: Minimum Android OS version supported by the app.
+       - Supp_OS_Version: Minimum Android OS version supported by the app.
        - Developer_Id: Foreign key to the table Developer.
        - Relase_Dt: The first release date for the app.
        - Last_Update_Dt: The date for the last update of this app.